THINGS TO DECLUTTER IN OCTOBER

 If you’re looking for some decluttering projects to try for yourself at home, then check out this handy list of things to declutter in October.
 There are big and small daily projects to clear the clutter from your home, declutter your time, get organised and generally simplify your life.

-HOW TO START DECLUTTERING
+HOW TO MAKE DECLUTTERING EASIER

 31 THINGS TO DECLUTTER IN OCTOBER

 - Your plans for Christmas – Make Christmas a little simpler and more magical for both you and the kids by planning ahead and getting organised.
+Sort through your Christmas decorations, any gift wrap or cards you might want to use and any gifts that you’ve bought already in preparation for this year.
+Make a list of anything you need to buy and get rid of what you don’t want to keep (donate, recycle or throw).

 - Things that make you unhappy – Find ways to be happier, put a smile on your face and on those around you!
+If you find it difficult to decide what makes you happy, try thinking about it the other way around.
+Make a list of 5 things that make you UNhappy.
+Can you do anything to remove, avoid or reduce them?

 - Double-booking yourself – Stop running around because time is tight.
 Declutter your calendar so you have more wiggle room and more free time.
+Learn to say no (and be comfortable with it).
+Postpone something until you have more time.

 - Tools that you don’t use – If you don’t know how to use them, have never used them or they’re broken, do you really need to keep them?